 To be able to connect over USB, there are several steps to follow.

 First ensure that Android USB drivers are installed on your desktop computer.
-If you installed a software provided by your Manufacturer (like HTC Sync, Samsung Kies, Sony Ericsson PC Companion or Motorola Motoblur), the USB drivers are very likely installed on your computer.
+If you installed a software provided by your Manufacturer (like Samsung Kies, HTC Sync, Motorola Media Link/Motocast or Sony Ericsson PC Companion), the USB drivers are very likely installed on your computer.

 When you open the Device Manager (open a Windows Explorer window, right click on the Properties of the computer icon, click on "Device Manager" on the left), when your device is plugged via USB, check that you have an entry with the word "Android".
 It can be for instance "Android USB devices" for HTC or "SAMSUNG Android Phones" for Samsung .